amancini83/airflow-local/readme.md

 To test Airflow on your local machine, then the simplest way to do so is with the use of Docker images.

-This reposity already has `docker-compose.yaml` so, you could use directly running de followings commands:
+This reposity already has `docker-compose.yaml` so, you could use directly running the followings commands:

 ```bash
 ./dev_setup.sh